qzhang503/proteoQ/README.md

     parameters or in part against a subset of samples, before proceeding to the next steps.

-7. Intermediate peptide results for each TMT plex and LCMS injection are purposely leave under the same file foler as that of `Peptide.txt` so that users can tell the column keys and explore more about the options in the row filtration of data.

-8.  `normPep()` will report log2FC results both before and after the scaling of standard deviations.
+7.  `normPep()` will report log2FC results both before and after the scaling of standard deviations.

-9. System parameters will be automatically updated from the modified `expt_smry.xlsx`
+8. System parameters will be automatically updated from the modified `expt_smry.xlsx`

-10. The default is `scale_log2r = TRUE` throughout the package.
+9. The default is `scale_log2r = TRUE` throughout the package.
 When calling functions involved parameter `scale_log2r`, users can specify explicitly `scale_log2r = FALSE` if needed, or more preferably define its value under the global environment.

+10. There are finer distinctions for what piece of data to be loaded later in the workflow.
+In the example of peptide data, the `proteoQ` program will determine automatically which file to use among `Peptide.txt`, `Peptide_impNA.txt`, `Peptide_pVals.txt` and `Peptide_impNA_pvals.txt`.
+The same is true for protein data.
+The choice depends on the availablity in the imputation of NA values and/or the assessment of stastical significance.

 11. This will work as GO terms of human start with `hs_` and KEGG terms with `hsa`.